kube-rs/website/docs/controllers/scaling.md

 The natural expiration of `leases` means that you are required to periodically update them while your main pod (the leader) is active.
 When your pod is to be replaced, you can initiate a step down (and expire the lease), say when you receive a `SIGTERM`.
 If your pod crashes, then the lease will expire naturally (albeit likely more slowly).

-!!! warn "Leader election is not a requirement for scaling"
+!!! warning "Leader election is not a requirement for scaling"

     When running the default 1 replica controller you have a de-facto `leader for life`.
 Unless you have strong latency/consistency requirements, leader election is not a required solution.